AstroNvim/docs/src/content/docs/recipes/autopairs.md

 title: Customize Autopairs
 ---

+AstroNvim comes with [nvim-autopairs](https://github.com/windwp/nvim-autopairs) for automatically inserting pair characters such as closing quotes or parentheses.
+This page documents common configuration options.

 ### Add Custom Rules to `nvim-autopairs`

 You can easily add rules and further configure `nvim-autopairs` in your user configuration by overriding the configuration function of the `nvim-autopairs` plugin.
 Here is a example `lazy.nvim` plugin spec: